-But what are you going to do about them now?
+But what are you going to do about them?

-You’ve already analyzed what you like and what you don’t like and you’ve gathered different ideas of things you can do to make your life better.
+You’ve already analyzed what you like and don’t like, and you’ve gathered different ideas of things you can do to improve your life.

-Now what you need is a plan to implement your new habits and towards your greatest goals.
+Now what you need is a plan to implement your new habits and achieve your most meaningful goals.